Scroll down to see description and registration information for upcoming events.

 Access opportunities for teaching and learning beyond the traditional classroom via Explorer Cafés and related programming.

 Many of the sessions require registration or access via a Zoom meeting link.
-Most of these details are available in the event posting.
-If you are having any trouble finding this information, contact email@example.com.
+Contact email@example.com for more details.

 We collaborate with campus partners on opportunities for teaching and learning both inside and outside of the classroom.
 Check the calendar frequently for updates.